 The process of discovery, intensely exciting and painful as it is, arouses horror and even dismay.
 Oedipus is not legally or morally guilty of murder or of incest since he acted in ignorance.
 But he is something no less horrible; he is a polluted being, a man to be shunned.
-Had Oedipus for instance, been more conscious and more aware of the forces at work upon him, he must surely have said that he was not really to be blamed for having co-habited with his mother, since neither he, nor anyone else knew she was his mother, or to have killed his father, in ignorance.
+Had Oedipus for instance, been more conscious and more aware of the forces at work upon him, he must surely have said that he was not really to be blamed for having cohabited with his mother, since neither he, nor anyone also knew she was his mother, or to have killed his father, in ignorance.

 At last, Oedipus chooses to blind himself because he could not bear to see the faces of his children and his fellow citizens.
-But his action has, in the context of this play, an impressive element of dramatic irony or natural justice, whichever way one sees it. who, proud of his far-seeing intelligence, taunted Teiresias with his blindness now realizes that all his life long, he has himself been blind to the dreadful realities of his identity and action.
+But his action has, in the context of this play, an impressive rightness; the man who, proud of his far -seeing intelligence, taunted Teiresias with his blindness now realizes that all his life long, he has himself been blind to the dreadful realities of his identity and action.

-Oedipus's downfall is caused by his ignorance about his identity; he is not evil, or proud, or weak.If he really wanted to avoid the oracle, leaving Corinth was a mistake on his part, and killing an unknown old man was a graver mistake and marrying an older queen was a disaster.
-Trying to reveal the truth, cursing the murderer of Laius, sending for the Corinthian shepherd-each of the actions that he pursued so vigorously and for such good reasons, ultimately lead to his doom.
+Oedipus's downfall is caused by his ignorance about his identity; he is not evil, or proud, or weak.
+If he really wanted to avoid the oracle, leaving Corinth was a mistake on his part, and killing an unknown old man was a graver mistake and marrying an older queen was a disaster.
+In trying to reveal the truth, cursing the murderer of Laius, sending for the Corinthian shepherd - each of the actions that he pursued so vigorously and for such good reasons, ultimately lead to his doom.
 Oedipus is not morally guilty but he is radically ignorant and Sophocles does not present him as a unique case but rather as a paradigm of the human condition.

-3.11.3 The Importance of Children in Oedipus The King
+3.12.4: The Importance of Children in Oedipus the King